NixOS/rfcs/rfcs/0102-moderation-team.md

 composition, contact information, procedures, moderation log, and announcements should be available via [https://nixos.org/community/teams/moderation.html](https://nixos.org/community/teams/moderation.html).
+The distribution of work within the team may be treated as an internal matter.
 The team shall perform moderation activities on behalf of the community - with oversight via the RFC process and input from the NixOS Foundation - for discussions in [official project